serverlessworkflow/specification/specification.md

 In this particular case we define a retry strategy for "Service Call Timeouts" which says that the states control-flow logic should be retried up to 4 times, with a 1 minute delay between each retry attempt.

-Different states now can use this retry strategy defined.
+Different states now can use the defined retry strategy.
 For example:

 <table>
 <tr>